JackMcClellan/Gauntlet-AI-FlowGenius/prd.md

-# 🧠 SpecForge — AI PRD & Requirements Assistant
+# 🧠 IdeaGenius — AI PRD & Requirements Assistant

 ## 📌 Overview

-SpecForge is a desktop productivity application that helps developers, founders, and product teams turn rough project ideas into complete, professional-grade Product Requirements Documents (PRDs).
+IdeaGenius is a desktop productivity application that helps developers, founders, and product teams turn rough project ideas into complete, professional-grade Product Requirements Documents (PRDs).
 By analyzing base input files like prompts, user stories, or PDFs, it generates potential product ideas, allows refinement, and outputs fully customized PRDs.
 It supports default user preferences and integrates with automation workflows via LangGraph and N8N.

 ---